ECB keeps handbrake on as bond buys hit 8 billion euros

 Purchases are reported every week but take two to three days to settle, meaning that when the bank is buying, the figures do not necessarily give the full picture.

-The bank said it will hold its usual weekly 'sterilization' operation on Tuesday to counteract the inflationary impact of the purchases.
+The bank said it will hold its usual weekly 'sterilisation' operation on Tuesday to counteract the inflationary impact of the purchases.

 It will offer banks an interest rate of up to 1.25 percent to encourage them to deposit a combined 194.5 billion euros with it for a week -- equal to what it has spent buying bonds.